christophknabe/spring-ddd-bank/README.md

 - As simplification an application layer is not implemented, but the interface layer is made transactional.
 - Internationalizable, parameterizable exception message texts
 - Capture of each exception message text in the reference language directly as main JavaDoc comment of the exception
+- The application runs against a file-based Derby database.
+This is configured in file [src/main/resources/application.properties](src/main/resources/application.properties)
 - Tests are run against an empty in-memory Derby database.
+This is configured in file [src/test/resources/application.properties](src/test/resources/application.properties)
 - Generation of a test coverage report by the [JaCoCo Maven plugin](http://www.eclemma.org/jacoco/trunk/doc/maven.html) into [target/site/jacoco-ut/index.html](file:target/site/jacoco-ut/index.html).
 - Simple Spring Security with a fixed number of predefined users (1 bank, and 4 clients).